mobyourlife/search/README.md

 Search API for Mob Your Life.

 # Roles
- * Sync all content fetched to MongoDB.
+ * Sync content from MongoDB.
  * Index all synced content.
  * Make data available as the search API.
  * Could apply some machine learning for something.